Tenancies, Subject to Existing #101

 CATEGORY: Legally Speaking

-TAGS: Encumbrance Interest Rate Property Value Standard Forms
+TAGS: Contract of Purchase and Sale Encumbrance Interest Rate Property Value Residential Tenancy

 By Gerry Neely

 Lower interest rates have helped fuel a sharp increase in demand for properties in Victoria and the Lower Mainland, and I trust, throughout the Province.
 The increased demand has led to fewer listings and that will result in increased prices if demand continues.
 No one now anticipates that this increased demand will lead to the dramatic rise in value of real estate that occurred in two or three months in the fall of 1980, to be followed only a few months later by a devastating drop.